 To reboot one of their flagship racers, Codemasters brought 2019’s GRID back to the roots of what drew gamers more than a decade ago.
 That is, the new GRID is defined by an overall design that just wants to get the player behind the steering wheel as quickly as possible so that they can get down to what really matters: damn fine auto sport.
 It is what I wanted from this game, and GRID certainly delivered.

-From a gameplay point of view, the physics once again straddle that elusive middle territory between realism and arcade gameplay On the simulation side, the responsive steering and they way the cars stick to the road gives control to the player, and make the cars predictable in how they will handle.
+From a gameplay point of view, the physics once again straddle that elusive middle territory between realism and arcade gameplay On the simulation side, the responsive steering and they way the cars stick to the road gives control to the player while making cars predictable in how they will handle.
 This consistency allows skilled virtual drivers to own their talents, but simultaneously introduces an appealing learning curve for newbies.

-Moreover, I really liked how each of the cars feel so different that they could practically be turned into their own separate games.
+I really liked how each of the cars handle so distinctly that they could practically be turned into their own separate games.
 For example, the F1000 cars drive like a bar of soap on a wet floor in that they whizz around the twisty, closed circuits like lightning.

 The Minis, on the other hand, have only four gears and drive a slower and more sluggish race around the track.
 They turn pretty fast, but building up speed to pass your opponents is a little harder.
 Then there are the touring cars which allow for blistering speeds on the straights in street races, but those hairpin turns will force you to come all the way down to 2nd gear if you don’t feather the throttle properly.

 GRID’s arcade heritage comes out in the forgiving perks of the gameplay.
-The acceleration of the cars is perhaps a little exaggerated, particularly in the NPC drivers, but at least players have the option to catch up after an rendezvous with the tire barrier.
-As mentioned, the ability to rewind time returns here, and players will only have a limited number of these which helped me not to abuse this feature (like I tend to do when playing Forza Horizon).
+The acceleration of the cars is perhaps a little exaggerated, particularly in the NPC drivers, but at least players have the option to catch up again after an accidental rendezvous with the tire barrier.
+The ability to rewind time returns here, but players will only have access to limited number of these which will help prevent people like me from abusing the mechanic (like when I play Forza Horizon).

 In practice, I barely noticed anything at all even after evoking the rage of more than one driver during a race.
-I don’t insist on the inclusion of this feature per se, since an NPC trying to play demolition derby while you are just trying to race could become infuriating.
+I don’t necessarily insist on the inclusion of this mechanic since an NPC trying to play demolition derby while you are just trying to race could become infuriating.
 Yet, it could have been a cool addition if it was actually noticeable, or worked properly.

 GRID is sure to compliment these visuals with bone-rattling audio so you can really feel those pops and roars from the exhaust pipe as you gear down on the straight for an upcoming turn.
 The game even comes with support for Dolby Atmos, which I can only imagine to be an utter eargasm if you have the gear.